takigama/takiuino/README.md

 Just a WIP atm, look in the eagle directory and you can see the boards and their OSHPark links

-The main site for the takiuino is here: http://pjr.cc/tu/ (which is comming soon &trade)
+The main site for the takiuino is here: http://pjr.cc/tu/ (which is comming soon)

 ## Thanks go to....